 A primary objective was to see how increasing the coefficient of friction would affect the lateral movement of the string.
 In recent years it has been shown that lateral string movement produces extra spin during the "snap-back" phase of the impact.
 One of the most interesting discoveries of this study is that this "snap-back" is only half the story and is a partial misrepresentation of actual events.

-Another interesting observation is that though splitting a reaction force into normal and friction forces is the best and easiest way to analyze torque and spin on flat and largely non-compliant surfaces, for single or multiple, unconnected strings, the most direct, intuitive, and visual technique is simply to observe the line of action of the force of each string on the ball.
+Another interesting observation is that although splitting a reaction force into normal and friction forces is the best and easiest way to analyze torque and spin on flat and largely non-compliant surfaces, for single or multiple, unconnected strings, the most direct, intuitive, and visual technique is simply to observe the line of action of the force of each string on the ball.

 It was found that higher COF strings produce more torque and spin early in the impact, but under certain circumstances may undo some of this at the end of impact due to a reversal of friction and torque.
 Friction reversal was most evident in stringbeds without crosses and thus exhibited minimal if any increase in spin in the filed condition compared to the unfiled.
 Stringbeds with crosses produced more spin with filed strings because friction was not reversed.